lucasbrylle/Distributionally-Robust-Q-learning/README.md

 ## Contact

-If any question, i can be contacted at lucasbrylle6@gmail.com (private mail) or my student email s203832@dtu.dk
+If any question, i can be contacted at my student email s203832@dtu.dk

 ## Acknowledgements